commandcam

 CommandCam /devlist

-Finally, we can make CommandCam not display any text in the console with the parameter /quiet
+Finally, we can make CommandCam not show any text in the console with the /quiet parameter

 CommandCam /filename output.bmp /quiet

-CommandCam is written in C++, and the whole application takes up just 550 lines.
+CommandCam is written in C++, and the entire application is barely 550 lines.
 It is Open Source and all the code and information are available on GitHub - tedburke/CommandCam and on the author’s blog.